davorg/dmp/chapters/chapter04.md

 and stores the line in `$_`.
 The match operator checks for lines beginning with the string “From:” (note the `^` character that matches the start of the line) and returns true for lines that match.
-These lines are then printed to STDOUT.
+These lines are then printed to `STDOUT`.

 One nice touch with the match operator is that in many cases the m is optional so we can write the match statement in our scripts as